Eiffo/Eiffo/README.md

 Hello, folks! 👋

-My name is Sebastian Sporek and I'm in Python/C++ developer.
+My name is Sebastian Sporek, my age is 19 and I'm a jurnior software developer.
 I'm from Poland and currently learning how to code by my hand.
-For now, I don't have any commercial experience, but I'm really in coding.
+For now, I don't have any commercial experience, but I really enjoy coding.
+I've done many courses to know somethink about IT world.

 🔧 Technologies & Tools